 Water analysis and source water assessment

 To view a more detailed water analysis or the Safe Drinking Water Act source water assessment for Kyle Canyon, use the links below.
-Data reported in 2017 was collected in 2016.
+Data reported was collected in the previous calendar year.

 - Kyle Canyon Source Water Assessment

 Because Kyle Canyon's water supply is protected within the principal groundwater aquifer, it doesn't require the level of treatment associated with surface water sources.